Looking to boost your local knowledge of this magical country? Take a look at these 19 fun facts about Cook Islands!

 - Cook Islands are actually the second largest producer of black pearls!

-Do you know any interesting, fun or amazing facts about the Cook Islands?
-Share them here in the comments section below!
+Do you know any fun facts about the Cook Islands?
+Share them in the comments below!